 When he’s not busy with work, Williams spends time with his wife, Jessica, who also holds a degree in forestry.
 He has two daughters who are both married and a grandson on the way.
 He has an ever-growing fascination with the founding fathers of the United States and has countless books about them around his office.

-Looking ahead, Williams is hopeful about the future of the forestry industry.
+Looking ahead, Williams said he is hopeful about the future of the forestry industry.